ningrui-li/nonlinear_acoustic/README.md

 ## Experimentally Measured Face Pressure Field Processing
 The `face_pressure` folder contains code used to process the experimentally measured input pressure fields before being used as inputs to the KZK simulation.

+## KZK Simulations
+The `kzk` folder contains code used to generate KZK sim face pressure inputs as well as instructions on how to run the KZK sims.

 ## Field II Comparison Simulation
 The `field` folder contains the code used to run the Field II simulations for comparison to the KZK simulations that were run in linear mode (β = 0).